spiceai/samples/tls/README.md

 # Run `spiced` with TLS

-With the certificate and key generated, we can now run the `spiced` service with TLS enabled.
+With the certificate and key generated, run the `spiced` service with TLS enabled.

 ```bash
 spiced --tls --tls-certificate-file ./spiced.crt --tls-key-file ./spiced.key